Data Transformations in HiveMQ Data Hub

 Transformation API

-The transformation function must implement the following API:
+Transformation scripts must implement the following API:

 function transform(publish, context) {